Framework in five steps

 Example: Three-continent product triad

-Participants: San Francisco (08:00–17:00), London (09:00–18:00), Singapore (10:00–19:00).
-In the Timezone tool, you will see only one shared block: 08:00–09:00 SF / 16:00–17:00 London / 00:00–01:00 Singapore.
-Rather than forcing Singapore into midnight calls forever, adopt a weekly rotation.
-Week 1 favors APAC with a 07:00 SF call (23:00 Singapore).
-Week 2 favors the US by moving to 09:00 SF (01:00 Singapore).
-Week 3 shifts to an async doc.
-Document the rotation so stakeholders know what to expect.
+Cities: San Francisco (08:00–17:00), London (09:00–18:00), Singapore (10:00–19:00).
+Timezone reveals a single overlap: 08:00–09:00 SF / 16:00–17:00 London / 00:00–01:00 Singapore.
+Instead of sentencing Singapore to midnight forever, document a weekly rotation: Week 1 at 07:00 SF (23:00 Singapore), Week 2 at 09:00 SF (01:00 Singapore), Week 3 async updates.
+Put the rotation in the calendar notes so everyone knows the pattern.

 Example: Customer onboarding with DST in play